• Skip to primary navigation

 Pro Tips:

-1. Allowing steaks to rest at room temperature before cooking helps obtain the final internal temperature quickly.
-Skip if you must.
+1. Resting at room temperature before cooking helps steaks cook more evenly.
+Skip it if you must.

-4. Seasoning just before starting to cook or one hour before is best.
-Use the seasoning of your choice or some coarse salt and pepper.
+5. Use the seasoning of your choice or some coarse salt and pepper.
+Marinades will also work well.

 To adjust the recipe size: